prof3ssorSt3v3/mad9011/docs/modules/week9/README.md

 [*Export documents, artboards, and layers in various image file formats*](https://helpx.adobe.com/photoshop/using/export-artboards-layers.html) provides information to help you export images into correct PNG, JPG, GIF, and SVG file formats.

 Let's follow along this video tutorial to pratice `Export As` feature in Photoshop.
+Note: You will use it for your final project.

 <a href="https://helpx.adobe.com/photoshop/how-to/export-image-web.html" target="_blank">![Choosing an image format](./ps-export-as.png)</a>